wp-plugins/simplekarma-content-ratings/readme.txt

 Tested up to: 2.3.2
 Stable tag: trunk

+The simple-karma plugin allows for ratings to be associated with any type of site content.

 == Description ==

 The simple-karma plugin allows users to rate content by altering the rating either up or down.
 This plugin can be used with comments, posts or any other content.